Boil down information into bullet points where possible.

 Use the same fonts throughout the poster.
 Use similar dimensions for illustrations and photographs.
 Use similar color and design elements throughout the poster.

 Use color judiciously to add to the visual appeal of your poster.
-Consider using one or two accent colors (such as for shadows or or thin lines separating columns) or using a pale background color.
-But too intense or too many colors can be distracting and annoying.
-Use either black or dark-colored text.
+Consider using one or two accent colors (such as for shadows or or thin lines separating columns) or using a pale, solid background color.
+If you're using any images, charts, or other graphics, try picking accent colors that are already included in your graphics.

-Divide the poster into parts with major headings for each part, and where appropriate, minor headings within the major sections.
-Make heading for each level distinct and consistent, so that the viewer can easily see the structure of the content.
+Divide the poster into parts with major headings for each section.
+Make heading for each level distinct and consistent so that the viewer can easily see the structure of the content.
 You may also choose to add color to a level to set it apart.
 For example: